 How to Calculate Commission of Different Types

-A Paychex survey reveals that around 70% of employees leave their job because of low salaries.
+A Paychex survey revealed that around 70% of employees leave their job because of low salaries.
 So, pay is not something companies should mess around with.
 Money matters to any type of worker, including those in the sales industry.
 For example, when My Indo Airlines lowered sales commissions, agents became disengaged.
 Consequently, sales went down in each region of the domestic area.

 Whenever a sales agent makes a new sale, they get a percentage of the profit.
 Referred to as a “sales commission,” the additional compensation is a reward that companies offer to top performers.
 It is one of the ways businesses can incentivize employees and motivate them to bring in more sales.
 Who wouldn’t want to close more deals when they know that they can earn more?